Hezekiah Davis

-Hezekiah Davis (died December 27, 1837) was an American politician from Pennsylvania.
-He served as a member of the Pennsylvania House of Representatives, representing Chester County from 1804 to 1805.
+Hezekiah Davis (died December 27, 1837) was an American politician who served as a member of the Pennsylvania House of Representatives, representing Chester County from 1804 to 1805.

-Early life
+Life

-Hezekiah Davis was born in Charlestown Township, Chester County, Pennsylvania.
+Davis was born in Charlestown Township, Chester County, Pennsylvania.

-Career

-Davis worked as a saddler.
-He owned a farm of 125 acres.
+He worked as a saddler and owned a farm of 125 acres.
 During the Revolutionary War, he worked as a quartermaster.
 He was taken as prisoner of war by the British during the Battle of Long Island.

-Davis was a Democrat.
-He was a local politician in Charlestown Township.
+A Democrat, Davis was a local politician in Charlestown Township.
 He served as a member of the Pennsylvania House of Representatives, representing Chester County from 1804 to 1805.